pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

     -   CHADSVASC &lt;=1
     -   Survived and remained in province for up to 10,30,90 days to determine initial drug therapy

+Hip or Knee artheroplasty? <https://academic.oup.com/eurheartj/article/38/12/899/2931992> PE/DVT (Not sure if this is encompassed in "Systemic Embolization")

 ##### Outcomes / Endpoint(s)

 1. First prescription after diagnosis of AF within 10,30, or 90 days of diagnosis.
 (OAC, NOAC, NO OAC)